Phantomkeks/ideapad/README.md

 - Test all screens and functions
 - Fix draggable when third element skips to the right side
 - Fix three dots (they appear then a new note is created -> throws error)
-- Fix general settings
+- Fix general settings screen

-##### Future
-- Desktop application
+- Use sync component of Quasar and cloud sync when on notes screen (also sync on start of app) (Pull-To-Refresh)
+- Quasar component Uploader
+- Add file input to cloud storage setting -> so the user can say where to put or where get the note file
-- More than one user per note file
+- More than one user per note file (possible to edit one note with two users?)
+- Copy selected notes functionality

 ### Local Setup
 - Install [Quasar Framework](https://v1.quasar-framework.org/quasar-cli/installation)